IIIF/api/source/api/presentation/3.0/index.md

 ##### timeMode

 A mode associated with an Annotation that is to be applied to the rendering of any time-based media, or otherwise could be considered to have a duration, used as a body resource of that Annotation.
 Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.
 This specification defines the values specified in the table below.
-Others may be defined externally, and _SHOULD_ be [registered as an extension][registry-home].
+Others may be defined externally as an [extension][ldce].

 The value _MUST_ be a string.